 “The drain.”
 Amy said frantically, “He just sort of… melted down it.”

 “Well of course it did.”
-He said bitterly, and he informed Rose that he knew he was being rude before she could say anything- she smirked.
+The Doctor snapped bitterly, and he informed Rose that he knew he was being rude before she could say anything- she smirked.

 “Well what do we do?”
-She asked, clearly unphased by his attitude, a trait Rose decided she quite liked in the Scottish girl.
+Amy asked, clearly unfazed by his attitude, a trait Rose decided she quite liked in the Scottish girl.

 “It’s hiding in human form.
 We need to drive it into the open.”
 Rose said, kindly as she could, cutting The Doctor off from saying the same thing in a more condescending tone.